traha-89/Portafoglio/NYC Taxi Fare Prediction/README.md

 ## 📊 Project Overview

-This project focuses on the 2017 New York Yellow Taxi trip dataset with the aim to both uncover insights about the data and build a machine learning model to predict taxi fares for NYC passengers.
+This project uses the 2017 New York Yellow Taxi trip dataset with the aim to both uncover insights about the data and build a machine learning model to predict taxi fares for NYC passengers.

 ---